Thursday Group

 The relaxed and unassuming nature of the group allows all types of people to be immediately accepted and feel a sense of natural belonging to something great.
 Comments have been made about the improvement in mood just by really connecting with someone over a table, rather than on a sombre screen.
 People travel from all over Glasgow – even Cambuslang and Motherwell – just to be part of the fun every Thursday!

-The Thursday Group initially met in Brodies Bar, and changed venue in late 2022
+The Thursday Group initially met in Brodies Bar in Govanhill/Strathbungo in 2021/22

 The End Game